The ‘646 Patent

 Exception Categories: Law of Nature, Natural Phenomenon

-The court separately addressed the kit and method claims.
-When addressing the kit claims, the court discussed whether the peptides in the kits were naturally-occurring.
-In doing so, the court implicated the law of nature exception, although it should properly have implicated the natural phenomenon exception (or the “product of nature” exception as the Supreme Court referred to it in Myriad).
+The kit and method claims were separately addressed.
+When addressing the kit claims, the Magistrate Judge discussed whether the peptides in the kits were naturally-occurring.
+In doing so, the Magistrate Judge implicated the law of nature exception, although it should properly have implicated the natural phenomenon exception (or the “product of nature” exception as the Supreme Court referred to it in Myriad).

 “Despite these differences in how the immune system reaction occurs, however, the end result of both reactions is the same, the body’s production of IFN-γ.
 The Court thus concludes that the plaintiff’s method claims are drawn to a law of nature: T-cells that have previously been exposed to M. tuberculosis will excrete IFN-γ.”